German military law: Early history

 Drumhead courts-martial in the German lands had existed since the Early modern period.

 The trial of Peter von Hagenbach by an ad hoc tribunal of the Holy Roman Empire in 1474 was the first "international" recognition of commanders' obligations to act lawfully.
 Hagenbach was put on trial for atrocities committed during the Burgundian Wars against the civilians of Breisach.
 Standing accused of allowing his troops to commit mass murder and war rape, which, "he as a knight was deemed to have a duty to prevent", and of personally committing perjury, Hagenbach replied that he could not be held criminally responsible because he only followed orders from the Duke of Burgundy, Charles the Bold, against whose rule the city of Breisach had rebelled.
 The court, however, rejected the superior orders defence.
-Peter von Hagenbach was found guilty of war crimes and executed by beheading at Breisgach on 4 May 1474.
+Peter von Hagenbach was found guilty of war crimes and executed by beheading at Breisach on 4 May 1474.
 Despite the fact there was no explicit use of the term command responsibility, the trial of Peter von Hagenbach is seen as the first war crimes prosecution based on this principle.

 During the Thirty Years' War several Imperial states established military tribunals modelled on the jurisdiction of the Swedish Army.
 In Brandenburg-Prussia, justice was dispensed by special Auditeur attorneys through three official channels.